 Just when she was sure that she was in love with him and that she ‘believed’ that he too had some feelings for her, she learns about the rumors going about in the hospital about his engagement and marriage to the daughter of the co-owner of the hospital and is heart-broken and wants to go back to Mumbai.

 What is the story behind “Done With Men” tattoo?
 Does Vivian love Kay too?
 Were rumors about his marriage just rumors or is the saying that ‘There is no smoke without fire’ always true?
 Know about these in the novella.

 Although Shuchi Singh is a debutante, she writes like a veteran.
 From the very first page, it is pretty evident that this is going to be a humorous and joyous ride with corpulent amount of drama.
 She has a flair for writing in spite of being a debutante which is pretty evident in her writing.
 Her writing is brilliant with standard English unlike most other chick-lit or romance novels being published as of now in India.
 The tender romance grows as the novella progresses and the ‘activity’ part isn’t just for titillation either.
 It is more of an old-wine-in-a-new-bottle and the bottle is not only attractive but also interesting.

 Simple writing, humor with mushy romance makes it a nice read.

-The novella is to be made available on 14th Feb.
-It is being published by Toronto-based publishing house Indireads which exclusively publishes e-books and was started with the aim to revolutionizing the popular fiction genre in South Asia.
+The novella is being published by Toronto-based publishing house Indireads which exclusively publishes e-books and was started with the aim to revolutionising the popular fiction genre in South Asia.